babyfish-ct/kimmer/doc/kimmer-sql/null-safety.md

     println(name.length)    // α
 }
 ```

+The line with comment "α" will result in a compilation error.

 Although *BookStore::name* is a nonnull property, its it is created by the left join *table.store?*, so its data type in the query result is still nullable.